al1brn/geonodes/docs/ex_repeat.md

 In this demo:
 - Create a material using an attribute created by the geometry node modifier
-- Create a simulation loop creating balls sent at a random speed
+- Create a repeat loop creating one line per loop
-- Simulating gravity

 ![Result](images/ex_repeat.png)